IsobelleLibert/mooc_rr/module2/ressources/emacs_orgmode.md

 GNU Emacs 25.2.2
 ```

-Likewise, you'll want to check you have a recent version of org-mode:
+Likewise, you'll want to check you have a recent version of Org-Mode:

 ``` bash
 emacs -batch --funcall "org-version" 2>&1 | grep version